 The following quotation sums up McPherson’s position concicley: “Stop all public funding of the arts, now!”.

 This is a statment worth considering- radical and challenging.
-Not original but equally still relevant.
-So long as taxpayer funding exsists, it is a political issue and is fair game for criticism, transparancy and questioning.
+Not original but relevant.
+As long as taxpayer funding exsists, it is a political issue and fair game for criticism, transparancy and questioning.

 The other issue McPherson raises is the traditional vs contemporary circus debate that probably stoped being revelant or interesting 15 years ago.
 Not to say audiences are informed about the differences- there is still much to be done on that front.
 Rather that within the industry, things have moved on.
 It’s not an issue.
 Both exsist and will continue to do so.
 Hopefully.

 Artists move between the two camps, and so do audiences.
 Funding doesn’t.
 Why is this?
 That is a question I think worth exploring.
 A question for the funders and the circus traditionalists.

 Yet I feel no one should care about traditional or contemporary label.
 They may be useful marketing tools but using them as a guide to judge the quality of work is just plain silly.

 Good ideas are good ideas.
 I don’t care about the label- it’s the work that matters.
 I love great circus.
 I don’t care if it identifies as traditional or contemporary.

 Clearly in the past McPherson’s opinion differs from mine on the subject.
 “Much ‘narrative’ and ‘theatrical’ contemporary circus has left me yawning,” says McPherson.

 If one was to properly engage in political debate about art, funding etc, I would enjoy watching and reading it.
 I would look to others who are far more clued up from both sides of the discussion to put their arguments forward.